felicepagano/buildo-conf-api/README.md

 [Docker](https://docs.docker.com/engine/installation/) :whale: & [docker-compose](https://docs.docker.com/compose/install/).

-But, as developer, we suggest to install the following optional tools:
+But, as developer, you would like to install the following tools:

-[nodejs/npm](https://https://nodejs.org/en/) and the following packages:
+[nodejs/npm](https://https://nodejs.org/en/) and the following packages globally:

 ```
 ├── yo
 ├── generator-api
 ├── jsdoc
 └── yarn

+e.g.

+yarn install -g yarn
 ```

 yo ([yeoman](http://yeoman.io)) is a scaffolding tool, used to scaffold the application.